 Do a bit of gourmet grocery shopping and reward yourself with a great glass of wine.

-The Purple Tomato Farmers Market in Lincoln, NH is your second stop on this scrumptious tour.
+The Purple Tomato Farmers Market in Lincoln, NH is your next stop on this scrumptious tour.
 Famous noshes include their outstanding lobster roll and other premade, picnic-friendly meals to go, but we are also big fans of the latest addition to their space: a wine tasting bar with a curated list of bottles to take home.
 The Purple Tomato staff is well versed in the origin of the wines they carry, so take your time and ask questions to your heart’s content.

 The Purple Tomato Farmers Market and Purple Tomato Tasting Room are two separate locations within LinWood Plaza (just off Lincoln’s main thoroughfare, NH-112.)